jmalbornoz/SalesForecasting/README.md

 In this repo, we will explore how PyCaret, an automated machine learning Python package, can be utilised to forecast sales in a US-based brick-and-mortar store.
 Our focus will be on classical and machine learning models applied to a univariate scenario.
 The sales time series that we will be looking represents daily sales in US dollars.

+**NOTE**: In order to reduce the size of the accompanying Jupyter notebook, the cells containing the commands for the EDA plots have been commented.
+Please make sure you uncomment those cells when running the notebook in your environment.